 The project’s success

-Good project managers are people with an excellent entrepreneurial mindset.
-This allows them to think about a project beyond the basic skill set needed to manage it.
-It is the project manager’s job to direct teams and team members to the finish line.
-At the end of the day, the project’s success or failure rests solely on the project manager’s shoulders, and he or she is the one responsible for the result.
+A good Project Manager is a person with an excellent entrepreneurial mindset.
+This allows them to think about a project from a client’s perspective.
+It is the Project Manager’s job to lead the team to the finish line.
+At the end of the day, the project’s outcome rests solely on the Project Manager’s shoulders, and he or she is the one responsible for the result.

 Saving a budget

 Even if a project meets a customer’s expectations and is delivered on time, it will still be a setback if it goes wildly over budget.
 A Project Manager frequently reviews the budget and plans it to avoid budget overruns.
 A PM also monitors the workload of every specialist and helps avoid idle expenses.

 In simple terms, this skill is called “communication.”
 Communication is a key for success, especially when the team consists of specialists with different responsibilities.
 You as a client may not have enough time, desire, or resources to engage fully in communication with every team member.
 So why not delegate this task to someone who will give it a full priority?